 With an increasing number of grandfathers and grandmothers enrolled in gyms and community centres, our province is not only pushing our local population to stay fit, but is also attracting people like 82-year-old George, who moved from Montreal to Whistler because he wants to "keep active and feel normal."

-In this 43-minute observational documentary, we'll follow the daily lives of individuals like himself, who is busy all year long giving ski lessons at Whistler Blackcomb, biking, swimming, paddle boarding or kite surfing.
+We'll follow the daily lives of individuals like himself, who is busy all year long giving ski lessons at Whistler Blackcomb, biking, swimming, paddle boarding or kite surfing.

 Besides hanging out with George, we’ll meet his best friend Marcel, the 73-year-old “crazy dancer” who also teaches skiing in Whistler.
 In Richmond, we’ll get to know 81-year-old retired school teacher Gwen and cheer for her recovery from an ankle injury so she can continue to pursue her dream to become the ultimate world champion marathon record holder.

 We’ll also have the chance to meet 72-year-old Ava, who teaches a popular yoga class in Port Moody, and Barrie, the 76-year-old fitness instructor from The Fit Fellas, a group only for older men in West Vancouver.

 Finally, we’ll learn more about 79-year-old Larry, an eccentric retired engineer who built his own 3-storey house and who plays hockey at the Burnaby Winter Club with other men around his age.